- Transfer Credit Policies

 - Possess psychomotor skills necessary to provide holistic nursing care and perform or assist with procedures, treatments, and medication administration.

-- Practice in a safe manner to provide care in emergency and non-emergency situations, implement life support procedures and perform universal precautions against contamination.
+- Practice in a safe manner to provide care in emergent and non-emergent situations, implement life support procedures, and perform universal precautions against contamination.

 - Communicate effectively, respectfully and sensitively with patients and families.

 - Communicate effectively and respectfully with faculty, preceptors and all members of the healthcare team during practicum and other learning experiences.